 “As long as the weather forecast was right,” Todd said.

 Todd and I walked to school in a light rain.
 We each wore a rain jacket with a hood.
 They were sort of like hoodies, but waterproof unlike most hoodies.
-There were no kids standing around outside the building, so we went inside and headed to our homerooms.
+There were no kids standing around outside the building, so we went directly inside and headed to our homerooms.

 Mrs. Rodriguez, the Wilson High principal, made her usual announcements during homeroom.
 But this time there were more than the usual announcements.